fgenesis/pseuwow/src/tools/PseuWoWConsole/PseuWoWConsole ReadMe.txt

 =======================================================
-PseuWoWConsole - Version 2.1.0
+PseuWoWConsole - Version 2.2.0
 =======================================================
-"At First you listen to users, then you stop listening"
+"If at first you don't succeed, sky diving is not for you"

 =======================================================
 Greetings from TheTourist